HomeLatest NewsIndustryIndia may ease access for Apple’s Chinese vendors to set up manufacturing units in the country

 Register Now →

 The government has been urging the world’s most valuable company to bring its entire manufacturing ecosystem to India spanning iPhones, iPads and computers.
-The company that recently launched the iPhone 14, the latest iteration of its largest selling product, has been progressively scaling up India production to lower on China.
+The company that recently launched the iPhone 14, the latest iteration of its largest selling product, has been progressively scaling up India production to lower reliance on China.

-Analysts and industry executives estimate the December quarter will mark Apple’s highest ever shipment of iPhones to India at around 570,000 units compared with 370,000 units last year.
+Analysts and executives estimate the December quarter will mark Apple’s highest ever shipment of iPhones to India at around 570,000 units compared with 370,000 units last year.

 Advertisement